hashicorp/serf/website/source/docs/agent/rpc.html.markdown

 * force-leave - Removes a failed node from the cluster
 * join - Requests Serf join another node
 * members - Returns the list of members
+* members-filtered - Returns a subset of members
 * stream - Starts streaming events over the connection
 * monitor - Starts streaming logs over the connection
 * stop - Stops streaming logs or events